 📌 Where to stay in Salt Lake City: 6 Best Areas to stay in Salt Lake City

-1. 💖 Downtown, where to stay in Salt Lake City for nightlife
+1. Downtown, where to stay in Salt Lake City for first-time tourists

-Downtown is the heart of Salt Lake City, its oldest district and laid out in a grid with Temple Square at its centre.
+Downtown is the heart and soul of Salt Lake City, its oldest district, and laid out in a grid with Temple Square at its center.
 The administrative and business districts here as well define Downtown as the heart of Utah itself.

 It predates the City’s foundation with the plan intending to create a town of 20,000 people.
 Brigham Young’s arrival was in 1847, over a decade later.
 The discovery of silver changed things dramatically.
 Downtown earned the nickname ‘’Whisky Street’’ for obvious reasons.

 Locals began to move out to suburbs from the 1970s and that changed the character of Downtown.
-Some of the old buildings were demolished as a revitalisation programme modernised Downtown towards the end of the 20th Century.
+Some of the old buildings were demolished as a revitalization program modernized Downtown towards the end of the 20th Century.

 There are plenty of places to stay in Downtown.
 They range from 5-star luxury to bed and breakfast places.
 As a result of satisfying every budget, Downtown is a real mix of people on a daily basis.
 The winter season is quieter but remember the popularity of winter sports.

-Grand America Hotel is one of the best luxury hotels in Downtown Salt Lake city.
-It is in a short drive from the University of Utah, Salt Lake International Airport, and the Joseph Smith Memorial Building.
-The hotel features a full service spa and provides iPod docking station in every room.
-Grand America Hotel rooms include bathrobes, slippers and marble bathroom.
-The rooms also feature 24-hour room service and a balcony.
+luxury hotel: Grand America Hotel This five-star hotel is a short drive from the University of Utah, Salt Lake International Airport, and the Joseph Smith Memorial Building.
+It features rooms with bathrobes, slippers, a marble bathroom, 24-hour room service, and a balcony.

-Little America Hotel Salt Lake City this mid-range hotel is 5 minute drive from Temple Square.
-The hotel offers an indoor pool, an outdoor pool, on-site boutique shops and an award-winning Sunday brunch.
+mid-range hotel: Little America Hotel Salt Lake City This 4-star hotel is a 5-minute drive from Temple Square.
+It offers an indoor pool, an outdoor pool, on-site boutique shops, and an award-winning Sunday brunch.
 It is also in close proximity to Salt Lake City Hall, Utah State Capitol, The City Library, Vivint Smart Home Arena, and Museum of Church History and Art.
 It features rooms with free WiFi, a separate sitting area, flat-screen TV, and an iPod docking station.

 Check out my virtual tour about the best places to stay in Salt Lake City in this video or continue reading:

-2. Central City, the best area to stay in Salt Lake City for first time visitors
+2. Central City, where to stay in Salt Lake City on budget

-Central City is the link between Downtown and the neighbourhood known as Sugar House, more of that area later.
-It is another area of infinite variety with plenty of shopping, good cuisine and open spaces.
+Central City is the link between Downtown and the neighborhood known as Sugar House, more of that area later.
+It is another area of infinite variety with plenty of shopping, good cuisine, and open spaces.

 Best Places to Stay in Central City:

 Kimpton Hotel Monaco Salt Lake City, an IHG Hotel This 4-star hotel is just a 10-minute walk from Temple Square, this modern design hotel in Salt Lake City offers in-room spa services and an on-site restaurant.
 Each guest room is equipped with a flat-screen TV, a docking station, and plush bathrobes.

-Kaison’s Condo is located in Salt Lake City, 1.7 mi from The Tabernacle and 0.7 mi from Trolley Square, Kaison’s Condo offers free WiFi and air conditioning.
-Featuring free private parking, the apartment is in an area where guests can engage in activities such as hiking, skiing and fishing.FIND BEST HOTELS IN SALT LAKE CITY
+Kaison’s Condo This apartment is located in Salt Lake City, close to The Tabernacle, Trolley Square, Kaison’s Condo offers free WiFi and air conditioning.
+Featuring free private parking, the apartment is in an area where guests can engage in activities such as hiking, skiing, and fishing.FIND BEST HOTELS IN SALT LAKE CITY

-3. Avenues/Capitol Hill, charming & historic neighborhoods in Salt Lake city
+3. Avenues – Capitol Hill, charming historic areas in Salt Lake city

-In this neighbourhood you will find everything from a Japanese spa to a theatre company, Salt Lake Acting Company.
-Its trails are great, all year around.
 And if you love architecture, there is plenty to enjoy.
-It includes the State Capitol Building, the Masonic Temple and the Cathedral of the Madeleine.
+It includes the State Capitol Building, the Masonic Temple, and the Cathedral of the Madeleine.

 The Capitol Building, also on the National Register, is on 5 floors, was begun in 1912 and finished four years later.
 Its initial cost was $2.7m and the renovation early this century, $260m.
 Its dome is almost 300 feet high and its elevated position makes it a notable city landmark.

-The Masonic Temple is the third landmark here.
-The Egyptian Revivalist style makes it quite special and it has been in constant use since opening in 1927.
-The oldest mansions in Salt Lake City are here, and its oldest grave, that of Mary B. Wallace, a young girl buried in the City Cemetery in September, 1847.
+The Salt Lake Masonic Temple is the third landmark here.
+The Egyptian Revivalist style makes it quite special and it has been in constant use since its opening in 1927.
+The oldest mansions in Salt Lake City are here, and its oldest grave, that of Mary B. Wallace, a young girl buried in the Salt Lake City Cemetery in September 1847.

-Ellerbeck Bed & Breakfast Ellerbeck Bed & Breakfast provides accommodations, a restaurant, a bar, a shared lounge and a garden.
-Both WiFi and private parking are available at the bed and breakfast free of charge.
+Ellerbeck Bed & Breakfast This Bed & Breakfast features a restaurant, a bar, a shared lounge, a garden, WiFi, and private parking.
 Located close to sights such as The Tabernacle, Temple Square, Family History Library, and Salt Palace.
 It has units with air conditioning, a flat-screen TV, and a private bathroom with shower and bathrobes.

-The Anniversary Inn – South Temple is a Victorian-style mansion, The Anniversary Inn-South Temple delivers a signature breakfast to each room daily.
+The Anniversary Inn – South Temple This bed and breakfast is a Victorian-style mansion, it delivers a signature breakfast to each room daily.
 It offers guestrooms with a satellite TV, a DVD player, a refrigerator, guest bathrobes, a 2-person spa bath, a private bathroom offers a shower, free toiletries, and a hairdryer.FIND BEST HOTELS IN SALT LAKE CITY

-4. Sugar House, a lively area to stay in Salt Lake city
+4. Sugar House, hip and vibrant area to stay in Salt Lake city

 Sugar House got its name from the sugar beet planted by the early settlers in this part of Utah.
 That was a century and a half ago.
-These days, Sugar House is a lively neighbourhood within a large city.
-It lies towards the southern boundary of Salt Lake City.
+These days, Sugar House is a lively, hip, and vibrant neighborhood within a large city.
+It lies towards the southern boundary of SLC.